Skip to main content

 In days gone by, many commercially motivated catfishermen would set yo-yos in the same fashion as trotlines and come back later to check them.
 This practice frequently resulted in the waste and loss of by-catch – smaller catfish and game species that would be pulled out of the water and suffocate.

-For this reason, many states have enacting laws requiring anglers fishing with yo-yos to attend these fishing devices at all times.
-Attend means that the anglers must remain in sight of the yo-yos if the gears are set and baited or set and tripped.
+For this reason, many states have enacted laws requiring anglers fishing with yo-yos to attend these fishing devices at all times.
+Attendance means that the anglers must remain in sight of the yo-yos if the gears are set and baited or set and tripped.
 Additional regulations may permit the devices to remain unattended for a short period during the middle of the day if the devices are tripped and hooks are not in the water.

 catfishing with yo yo